ansemjo/homepage/content/posts/2018/git-version-string/index.md

 ---
-title: Commit hash replacement in Git archives
+title: Commit Hash Replacement in Git Archives
 description:
   use $Format:%h$ in a file and mark for substitution in downloaded archives with 'file export-subst' in .gitattributes